 There are generally four types of portal particles; vector, scalar, fermion, and axion-like particles.
-Among them, vector portal is a gauge boson of an abelian dark symmetry U(1)$_D$ under which all SM particles are singlet.
-The vector boson has a mass and kinetically mixes with the hypercharge gauge boson \cite{Okun:1982xi,Galison:1983pa,Holdom:1985ag,Foot:1991kb,Babu:1997st}.
+Among them, vector portal refers to as gauge bosons of additional gauge symmetry \cite{Holdom:1985ag, Foot:1990mn, He:1990pn, He:1991qd, Kopp:2012dz, Heeck:2014zfa, Bilmis:2015lja, Jeong:2015bbi} (for review see refs.~\cite{Ilten:2018crw,Bauer:2018onh}).
+The simplest one is the vector boson of an Abelian gauge symmetry U(1)$_D$ under which all the SM particles are singlet.
+Such a vector portal can mix kinetically with the hypercharge gauge boson \cite{Okun:1982xi,Galison:1983pa,Holdom:1985ag,Foot:1991kb,Babu:1997st}.
 Due to the kinetic mixing, it can interact with the SM particles through the electromagnetic current.
-In this sense, it is called dark photon \cite{Pospelov:2007mp,Huh:2007zw,Pospelov:2008zw}.
-The dark photon can be directly produced from bremsstrahlung, meson decays, and QCD processes in terrestrial experiments.
-In dark photon models, the dark Higgs boson also can exist, which gives a mass to the dark photon by spontaneous breaking of U(1)$_D$ symmetry.
+In this sense, this vector portal is called dark photon \cite{Pospelov:2007mp,Huh:2007zw,Pospelov:2008zw}.
+The dark photon can be directly produced from bremsstrahlung, meson decays, and QCD processes through the electromagnetic current in terrestrial experiments.
+On the other hand, in general the dark photon has mass.
+One of the origins of the dark photon mass can be spontaneous symmetry breaking of U(1)$_D$.
+For this mechanism to occur, complex scalar bosons or dark Higgs bosons are introduced to break the symmetry spontaneously.
+Then, the dark photon mass is generated by the vacuum expectation value of the dark Higgs field.
 As a direct consequence of the mass generation, the dark Higgs boson can decay into a pair of dark photons.
-Such a decay can be dominant in the dark Higgs boson decays due to the enhancement by longitudinal polarization of massive dark photon.
-In this situation, the dark Higgs decay becomes new production process of dark photon.
-In refs.~\cite{Araki:2020wkq, Araki:2022xqp, Foguel:2022unm, Cheung:2024oxh}, the dark photon production from the dark Higgs decay at the FASER and other experiments \cite{Feng:2017uoz, Feng:2017vli, FASER:2018eoc, FASER:2018bac} was studied.
+This decay can dominate the dark Higgs boson decays due to the enhancement by longitudinal polarization of massive dark photon.
+In such a situation, the dark Higgs decay becomes new production process of dark photon.
+In refs.~\cite{Araki:2020wkq, Araki:2022xqp, Foguel:2022unm, Cheung:2024oxh}, the dark photon production from the dark Higgs decay was studied.
 Using a large number of the dark Higgs bosons produced by heavy meson decays through the scalar mixing with the SM Higgs boson, it was shown that the sensitivity to the dark photon parameters can be enlarged.
-The similar analyses have been studied for inelastic dark matter \cite{Li:2021rzt}, lepton flavor violation \cite{Araki:2022xqp}, dark Higgs \cite{Foguel:2022unm, Ferber:2023iso, Felkl:2023nan} in gauge $L_\mu - L_\tau$ \cite{Nomura:2020vnk} and $B-L$ models \cite{Dev:2021qjj}.
+The similar analyses have been studied for inelastic dark matter \cite{Li:2021rzt}, lepton flavor violation \cite{Araki:2022xqp}, dark Higgs \cite{Foguel:2022unm, Ferber:2023iso, Felkl:2023nan} in gauged $L_\mu - L_\tau$ \cite{Nomura:2020vnk} and $B-L$ models \cite{Dev:2021qjj}.
 In these studies, only decay of the on-shell dark Higgs was considered.